phated/oviews/README.md

 OViews
 ========

-Views that observe your model for changes and render accordingly
+Views that observe your model for changes and render accordingly.

+This project depends on Dojo being included in the project and named 'dojo' in your packages.

 ### Usage ###